US Economy 2012: Summary and Critical Events

 The Eurozone debt crisis also wreaked havoc with the U.S. stock market.
 Many people were not sure whether the European Central Bank, would prevent Greece, Spain, and Italy from defaulting on their debt.
 This uncertainty sent the Dow down 1,000 points in May.

 On a lighter note, some investors were waiting to see if the world would end on December 21, 2012.
 Many believed the Mayan Calendar predicted doomsday’s specific date.
-Fortunately, it didn't happen, so we can find out how the other less catastrophic uncertainties will resolve in 2013.
+Fortunately, it didn't happen.

 First, the Federal Reserve kept feeding it fuel in the form of more monetary stimulus.
 The Fed relied on various forms of quantitative easing, announcing QE3 in September, and QE 4 in December 2012.
 This kept interest rates low.